Jeremy Till

 Scarcity and Creativity in the Built Environment

-A large European funded research project for which I am the project leader.
+A large European funded research project for which was the project leader.
 Looking at the way the production of the built environment is affected under conditions of scarcity.
 In partnership with TU Vienna and Oslo School of Architecture, and working with Deljana Iossifova and Jon Goodbun at the University of Westminster and the SEED Foundation.
-A range of books, exhibitions and events will come out of it; visit the website for early outcomes.
+A range of books, exhibitions and events came out of it (press the 'scarcity' link below to find some of them).The link is to our original application to the HERA (Humanities in the European Research Area).
+It was one of only 18 projects funded under the first HERA call, with over 200 applications submitted.

 People’s Research Council